Charles Alvin & Marjorie Estella Allred Greenland

 William John & Cressie Althera Loveridge Greenland

 Seven years later, John married another Highland girl, Cressie, daughter of William and Martha Creswell Loveridge and shortly after, he left on a mission to the Northwestern States.
-Upon his return his father-in-law helped him get started in the service station business with a Shell station on the corner of the Alpine Highway and the Canyon Road (Number 56 - Highland map - interactive, large).
+Upon his return his father-in-law helped him get started in the service station business with a Shell station on the corner of the Alpine Highway and the Canyon Road (Number 56 on the 1958 Highland map).
 They had four children: Vernon, Martha, Hubert and Dan and they all lived in a two room home adjacent to the station.

 John's station was well-known as it was the only one for many miles.
 It was notable for its clear glass cylinder on top of the pump, with markings for gallons.
 Pushing the pump handle back and forth pumped the gas out of the underground tank until the amount of the purchase was in the cylinder then it flowed by gravity into the car.
 John also fixed flat tires and sold candy, snacks and soda - a regular 7-11 store but with hours more like 6 - 10.
 John had a dog for many years at the station and he told people that it was a carpenter dog (did odd jobs around the house) or a blacksmith dog (kick him in the a** and he'll make a bolt for the door).